tsdiokno/abl/content/tl/docs/nt/roma/roma-9.md

 ## Makatarungan ang Pagpili Ng Diyos
 [#](# "God’s Selection Is Just")

-[^14] Sasabihin ba natin na hindi makatarungan ang Diyos?
+[^14] Ano ang ating sasabihin?
+Na hindi makatarungan ang Diyos?
 Hinding-hindi!

 [^14]: What should we say then?
 Is there injustice with God?
 Absolutely not!